 Technically herbs used for alchemy also have traits, but they don’t have to be researched in the same way for you to be able to mix potions.

-Research has a cooldown timer which varies per item based on how many traits you’ve already unlocked.
+Research has a cooldown timer.
+Research time increases for each trait you previously researched on a particular item.
 The first time you research an item it takes 6 hours before it completes the trait unlock.
-The time for each item after that doubles.
+The time for each subsequent trait research on the same item doubles:

 - Blacksmithing – Metallurgy